balsama/lightning-extend-to-subprofile-convert-example/README.md

 This project isn't meant to be used.
 But you might find value in reading through the .travis.yml file.

-If you just want to convert your existing project's lightning.extend.yml file into a sub-profile, Lightning provides a binary:
+**If you just want to convert your existing project's lightning.extend.yml file into a sub-profile, Lightning provides a binary:**

     ./vendor/bin/lightning-subprofile /path/to/your/extend/file/lightning.extend.yml

-Note that the path to your bin directory That will create a subprofile in /docroot/profiles/custom/ named lightning_extend.
+> **Note:** that the path to your bin directory might be different.

+> **Note:** The provided binary uses a custom DrupalConsole command that currently requires Drupal to be installed for it to work.

+The script will create a sub-profile in /docroot/profiles/custom/ named `lightning_extender`.
 Install it with:

-    drush site-install lightning_extend
+    drush site-install lightning_extender

 Lightning also provides a DrupalConsole command to create a new sub-profile interactively.
-To use that command, you must first install Lightning, then run:
+To use that command, you must first install Drupal, then run:

     drupal lightning:subprofile